Online Gaming and Gambling in Czech

 Online Gaming and Betting

-The number of people willing to visit casino after casino looking for games to play or bet on has grown so much that the government has taken an interest.
-They want a piece of the pie as well even if it is disguised as part of a social program (studies show the poorest in society are more likely to gamble).
+Just in case I’ve got Australians on the site you can read about pokies sections here but, people looking for online games in general to play or bet on has grown so much that the government has taken an interest.
+They want a piece of the pie as well even if it is disguised as part of a social program (studies show the poorest in society are more likely to gamble and the emerging trend of traveling alone is making this a popular pastime for solo travellers).
 This focus on gaming really started after 2014 when a man called Andrej Babiš became finance minister.
 A businessman and billionaire it seems he was determined to highlight the lack of regulation and hence the lack of generated income for the country.
 Laws drafted in mid-2016 came into force in January 2017 which directly affected the whole Czech gambling market.
 As well as restricting the licences of physical casinos in Prague there has been a big push on the online gaming outlets both national and international.

 You may have never heard of “GGR” before but for the government it’s huge.
 GGR stands for “Gross Gaming Revenue” i.e. the amount of tax that a licenced online gaming company would have to pay to access the Czech market.
 This is a delicate balancing act as the government wants to get the tax but not so much as to make the company noncompetitive.
 The new laws seem to split online gaming into two parts.
 Curiously they’ve been able to pick out an aspect called a “random number generator” which is used in many online games that will be charged at a GGR of 35%.
 Anything else including sports betting and lotteries now seems to come under a GGR of 23%.
 And you have to add the 19% company tax to that as well.